Supporting Your Significant Other When They Decide to Get Plastic Surgery

-The topic of plastic surgery in Atlanta always inevitably evokes strong opinions.
+The topic of plastic surgery always inevitably evokes strong opinions.
 There are those who find the idea of changing their appearance empowering, and they aren’t afraid to talk about having work done.
-Others prefer to be more discreet–telling only a few close friends or family members.
+Others prefer to be more discreet, telling only a few close friends or family members.
 And some won’t tell anyone at all.

-If you find out that your spouse or someone you love is going to have plastic surgery, you may not know exactly how to respond.
+If you find out that your spouse or someone you love is going to have cosmetic surgery, you may not know exactly how to respond.
 And that’s okay.
-Here, we’ve broken down how you can best support your loved one before, during, and after their procedure.
+Our team of board-certified plastic surgeons are familiar with the complexities that come with a decision this significant, and have walked countless couples through this journey.

 Before Surgery